-Cherry Creek Falls Trail is a 5 mile moderately trafficked out and back trail located near Duvall, WA that features a waterfall and is good for all skill levels.
+Cherry Creek Falls Trail is a 5 mile moderately trafficked out and back trail located near Duvall, Washington that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash